-I’ve been truly fortunate to have been invited to take part in residencies, appointed as writer in residence, and commissioned to create new work.
-On this page you can read a brief summary of some of the most recent work I’ve created, and the people and organisations I’ve worked alongside.
+I have been invited to take part in residencies, appointed as writer in residence, and commissioned to create new work.
+This is a brief summary of some of the most recent work I’ve created, and the people and organisations I’ve worked alongside.

 For further information, or if you’re interested in how we could work together, please contact me.